hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 Ensuring a Sensible Exit Status
 *******************************

-If you don’t provide your own exit status, then the script will return the exit status of the last executed command (See :ref:`Reporting Success or Failure - The Exit Status<reporting_success_or_failure>`).
+If you don't provide your own exit status, then the script will return the exit status of the last executed command (See :ref:`Reporting Success or Failure - The Exit Status<reporting_success_or_failure>`).
-In many cases this might be what you want, but very often it isn’t.
+In many cases this might be what you want, but very often it isn't.
 Consider the following script which is a real example from real life and happened to me personally: ::

     #!/bin/sh